Learning to know

 Learning to live together

 Learning to live together is about learning to live and work with others in our community and in our world, with our friends in the playground and in our classes.
+Learning to Live Together reflects the British Values of tolerance.
 We have four simple truths, which are ‘I take pride and always do my best’; ‘I am no better or worse than you are’; ‘I will cross the road for you’; and ‘I take responsibility for myself and others.’
 These simple truths help us to live together.

 I am no better or worse than you are